jaysalpatel/terraform-eks-cluster/README.md

-1. initialize the terraform workspace terraform init terraform plan
+1. initialize the terraform workspace terraform init
+2. for outlining the state change terraform plan

-2. provision the EKS cluster
+3. provision the EKS cluster
 	terraform apply